ischang/writing_portfolio/docs/about.md

 She currently lives with two cats, one beagle mix, and her husband <s>in an Asian pear tree</s> in the northeastern US.
 She hates cucumbers.
 They do not, contrary to what everyone says, taste 'just like water'.

-She is at work on a novel and a story collection.
+Stephanie is at work on a novel and a short story collection.

 ## ![soy-sauce](assets/soy-sauce.png){  width="20" }Credits